Interview with a Colombian teenager whose videos put farm work in the spotlight

-Category: World Hits: 4Fourteen-year-old Carlos Alberto Díaz Colmenares lives on a farm in San Francisco, Colombia, around 50 kilometres from the capital Bogotá.
+Category: World Hits: 11Fourteen-year-old Carlos Alberto Díaz Colmenares lives on a farm in San Francisco, Colombia, around 50 kilometres from the capital Bogotá.
 Through an Instagram page he runs with his brother, he has amassed a huge following for his videos educating people about farm life, the environment and the important work that farmers do.

 Read more https://observers.france24.com/en/tv-shows/the-observers/20211210-a-colombian-teenager-turns-to-social-media-to-highlight-the-work-of-farmers